DON’T MISS

 Weird German names

-While Germany has quite a few funny surnames, there are some last names that are just downright weird.
+While Germany has quite a few funny surnames, there are some last names that are rather peculiar.
 Vormelker (pre-milker) is a good example of one of these.
 Since many German surnames come from occupations, and Melker - milker - is a common surname, one can only assume that the Vormelker assisted with the milking process, maybe setting up the cows for milking or simply helping the main milker.

 Rare German surnames